martianbandit/Agentic-Coding-Framework/03_SPECS/features/feature_spec_template.md

 - [Performance consideration 1]
 - [Performance consideration 2]

-## Accessibility Requirements (Partie intégrante d'une UX de qualité)
+## Accessibility Requirements (Integral Part of Quality UX)

-- [Accessibility requirement 1 - ex: Navigation clavier complète et intuitive]
+- [Accessibility requirement 1 - e.g., Full and intuitive keyboard navigation]
-- [Accessibility requirement 2 - ex: Contrastes élevés et lisibilité optimale]
+- [Accessibility requirement 2 - e.g., High contrasts and optimal readability]
-- [Accessibility requirement 3 - ex: ARIA-labels clairs et pertinents pour les lecteurs d'écran]
+- [Accessibility requirement 3 - e.g., Clear and relevant ARIA-labels for screen readers]
-- *L'accessibilité ne doit pas être une réflexion après coup, mais intégrée dès la conception pour garantir une expérience utilisateur inclusive et de haute qualité pour tous.*
+- *Accessibility should not be an afterthought but integrated from the design phase to ensure an inclusive and high-quality user experience for all.*

 ## Internationalization/Localization